-In addition, during 2018 we incurred water damage to two electrical testing systems in our production facility.
-We are negotiating a final resolution with the insurance company.
-So far we were not able to reach an agreement for the damage and the payment from the insurance company on our claims, and we cannot be sure that such negotiations or legal proceedings in this matter will be successfully completed.
+During 2018 we incurred water damage to two electrical testing systems in our production facility.
+We were not able to reach an agreement for the damage and the payment from the insurance company on our insurance claim; therefore we filed a claim with the Israeli court.
+We cannot be sure that such legal proceedings in this matter will be successfully completed.